cb-cities/tflgtfs/README.md

 ### cb-cities fork

-This exexutes the Commute Stream rust CLI hourly and posts the data to an S3 bucket.
+This executes the Commute Stream rust CLI hourly and posts the outputted GTFS data to an S3 bucket.

-Create an IAM role and update the `credentials` file and the `Dockerfile` with AWS access details and a gmail account for notifications.
+Create an IAM role and update the `credentials`, `config` and `Dockerfile` files with AWS access details and a gmail account for notifications.

 A docker image is available for use.
 To build: